lordmilko/PrtgAPI/README.md

 PrtgAPI is a C#/PowerShell library for managing and maintaining [PRTG Network Monitor](https://www.paessler.com/prtg).

-PrtgAPI abstracts away the complexity of interfacing with PRTG via a collection of type safe methods and cmdlets, enabling you to develop powerful applications for managing your installation.
+PrtgAPI abstracts away the complexity of interfacing with PRTG via a collection of type safe methods and cmdlets, enabling you to develop powerful applications for managing your network.

 Useful things you can do with PrtgAPI:
 * Generate reports based on custom queries